 Ok I am going to let you into one of the best kept secrets – internet and Wifi are not the same thing!
 You can have full wifi signal but no internet whatsoever…

 Let the experts at Black Nova Designs explain…

-“Sounds complicated, and to start with it might seem that way but in short your internet provider has no obligation what so ever to provide you with good wifi signal throughout your home, business or garden shed – you pay them to provide internet to your premises and their responsibility ends there.
+“It sounds complicated.
+And to start with it might seem that way.
+But in short your internet provider has no obligation what so ever to provide you with good wifi signal.
+Whether throughout your home, business or garden shed – you pay them to provide internet to your premises.
+And their responsibility ends there.
 Any equipment after the telephone socket (master socket) is your responsibility.

 It just so happens the router your internet provider supplies you with, gives out a wireless signal but there are many routers that don’t.

 In most cases you are allowed to purchase a good quality 3rd party router, you can also get a wireless specialist in like us to advise the best way to make your wireless work for you.